Want a simple explanation of blue carbon and how it helps combat climate change? Here’s what you need to know.

 This is complemented by about $600,000 of partnerships with Green Adelaide, Flinders University and University of Adelaide to deliver four Blue Carbon Futures Fund projects to explore the value of carbon stored along Adelaide’s coastline, and how it can be enhanced by restoration.

 How can you get involved?

 You can start by reading the Blue Carbon Strategy for South Australia.

 If you own a business with an interest in coastal environments, or are part of a coastal community group, subscribe to the SA coasts eNews, visit the Department for Environment and Water coasts website or touch base with the SA coasts team to find out how to get involved in blue carbon projects.

-Banner image is of Adelaide International Bird Sanctuary wetlands, St Kilda, South Australia.
+Main image: Adelaide International Bird Sanctuary wetlands, St Kilda, South Australia